KajolAg/Tableaudataanalysis-on-startup/README.md

 # Tableaudataanalysis-on-startup
-Working as an analyst in the laundry pickup services start-up company.
-Analysed different insights for the same and suggest the  recommendations which will help the organization to take better decisions.
+Analysed different insights  in the laundry pickup services start-up company and suggest the  recommendations which will help the organization to take better decisions.

 Analysis 1: